bernardopires/django-tenant-schemas/README.markdown

     {% load url from tenant %}

-This should not have any side-effects for your current code.
+This should not have any side-effects on your current code.

 Using django-tenant-schemas
 -------------------